kentoh - Fotolia

 The application-layer protocol initially had no security, but developers added security in later revisions.
 Developers also designed additional commands -- such as GETBULK and RESPONSE -- to access more than one parameter at a time and for a device to signal the SNMP manager that a problem had occurred.

-The exchange between management stations and managed devices is simple.
+Exchanges between management stations and managed devices are straightforward.
 They simply exchange datagrams that contain commands and responses.
 No connection between manager and device is maintained with SNMP.

 CMIP

-OSI developers believed a more flexible and comprehensive management protocol was needed.
+OSI developers believed a more flexible and comprehensive management protocol was needed as they considered SNMP vs. CMIP.
 In addition to retrieving and modifying network parameters, a CMIP manager can direct a remote application to create or delete a software entity that can then be managed.

 CMIP management stations maintain connections to devices using the Remote Operations Service Element (ROSE) protocol to communicate with devices.
-ROSE is the OSI remote procedure call protocol, and it is used to carry CMIP commands between management stations and managed devices.
-All parameters are encoded using Abstract Syntax Notation One.
-Security features protect configurations from modification by hackers.
+ROSE is the OSI remote procedure call protocol used to carry CMIP commands between management stations and managed devices.
+All parameters are encoded using Abstract Syntax Notation One, an interface description language.
+Security capabilities keep hackers from modifying configurations.

-Although the OSI protocols are used for some applications today, the success of the internet has proven that the internet protocols -- including SNMP -- are able to carry today's traffic, a load far beyond anything imaginable in the 1980s and 1990s.
+Although the OSI protocols are used for some applications today, the success of the internet has proven that fundamental communications protocols, including SNMP, can carry today's traffic -- a load far beyond anything imaginable in the 1980s and 1990s.